hello in Spanish

 • Igualmente. – (Likewise.)

-5. Boost Your Spanish Fluency with Conversation-Based Chunking!
+5. Boost your Spanish fluency with Conversation-Based Chunking!

 Like in most languages, there are many ways to say hello in Spanish.
 Start with a simple hola, then learn to add in more nuance and awareness about levels of formality as you improve your Spanish.

+Make sure to also get your free Spanish Chunking Starter Pack, where I show you a 4-step method to learn Spanish without having to memorize word lists and grammar rules.
 It comes with tutorial videos for Conversation Based Chunking ™, resource lists to get you started, and much more.
 Conversation Based Chunking™ is currently being used by hundreds of thousands of students across the world with great results.

 If you want to get fluent in Spanish, I recommend you check out the free starter pack and start implementing the methodology in your studies 🙂